MohammedAl-Alimi/arc-jr-remote-control/README.md

    - Verify controller button layout matches expected mapping
    - Test with keyboard equivalents

+6. **Stick Too Sensitive/Not Responsive:**
+   - Adjust sensitivity using keyboard controls (1-0 for left stick, F-L for right stick)
+   - Increase deadzone if experiencing drift (Q-R for left stick, Z-V for right stick)
+   - Check exponential settings in the code if needed
+   - Verify controller calibration in system settings

 ## Development Notes

 ### Button Mapping Implementation